-Here are three ways to delete pages from PDF using Python:
+Here are three ways to delete pages from a PDF using Python:

 - Using pymupdf